ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 **A note on identifiable information : By itself, a station name (the default name for a new favorite) doesn't say anything about you.
-But if you rename one of your favorite, let's say 'Home', then the information becomes identifiable as it carries meaning specific to you**
+But if you rename one of your favorite, let's say 'Home', then the information becomes identifiable as it carries meaning that reveals a personal information.**

-# #findmybikes does collect and use some non personal information and freeform information that can be identifiable for favorites restoration.
+# #findmybikes does collect and use some non personal information and freeform information that can be identifiable for favorites restoration only.
 This non personal and freeform information is limited to :

 - The **name and id** (as provided by citybik.es API) of each bike networks you've used #findmybikes with.
 NON IDENTIFIABLE